Hoetty/aoc-solutions/README.md

 ### Performance
 My solutions are optimized for both performance and code readability.
 The code is not parallelized, it just runs on one core.

-For my setup, the entire year 2024 completes in around 40ms.
+For my setup, the entire year 2024 completes in around 40ms (if you want to see really fast solutions, then check out [this cool repo](https://github.com/indiv0/aoc-fastest))
 ```
 ======== ==== =========== === ========== =========
                Year 2024